danjulio/lepton/ESP32/DesktopApp/readme.md

+# Note

+As of Nov 6 2022, the ESP32 designs have been moved to their own respository [tCam](https://www.github.com/danjulio/tCam) to make it easier for most people who are only interested in those files.
+Files here will no longer be updated.

 ## tCam Desktop Application

 This repository contains the companion desktop application for the tCam cameras.
 It communicates with the cameras via a network connection using their json packet command set.
 It provides functionality to control the cameras, download and display data from them and analyze the radiometric data.